 VBA StrConv refers to String Conversion; is a String Function used in Microsoft Visual Basic macros.
 This function changes a given string into a specified format, especially in VBA macros.
-In this article, we discuss the VBA StrConv function and its usages with multiple conversion formats.
+In this article, we discuss the VBA StrConv function and its usage with multiple conversion formats.

 Excel VBA StrConv Function: Syntax and Arguments